hyperledger/indy-hipe/text/0161-generic-token/README.md

 If a generic token is not introduced, every network desiring token based payment transfers must write their own plug-in and build their own branding.

+As an alternative to the COLLECT_FEES transaction, it may be possible to relegate the collection of fees to the FEE transaction itself, in conjunction with an addition to the config ledger which specifies the payment address to which fees should be sent.
+The assignment of this payment address could be specified as its own transaction, as an addition to the SET_FEES transaction, or as an addition to the MINT_PUBLIC transaction (e.g., reclaim paid fees to the original minting address).
+The benefits of this alternative over the COLLECT_FEES transaction include improved auditability, but the drawbacks include potential negative performance impacts and a possibly unmanageable number of small payments accumulated in the destination payment address, so this alternative was deemed unviable at this time.

+Another alternative to the COLLECT_FEES transaction is to never collect fees.
+The safeguards against ledger attacks remain, but the tokens spent as fees would be unrecoverable.
+It is possible to mimic this scenario by constituting the ledger Auth_Rules such that the COLLECT_FEES transaction may not be called.

 ## Prior art
 [prior-art]: #prior-art